Search results for:

 One More Question Before We Move On: What is Garbage Collection?

 Definition of Garbage Collection: Garbage collection is the method of tracking every object stored in memory, ultimately disposing of objects that aren't being used.
 While that definition doesn't even remotely cover the intricacies involved in this process, it will do for the purposes of this blog piece.
 For more information about garbage collection in this context, we suggest looking up 'First Generation Object.'

 Now we can move on!

-Expanding On Simplified Answer to the Question Above: There are many ways you can use Python, and it has a multitude of functions.
-Python can produce projects both large and small, both highly complex and very simple.
-It is often referred to as a ‘general-purpose’ programming language because it can be used for close to anything under the sun.
+Expanding On Simplified Answer to the Question Above: There are many ways you can use Python, and it has many functions.
+Python can produce projects both large and small, both highly complex and elementary.
+It is often referred to as a 'general-purpose' programming language because it can be used for close to anything under the sun.

 Here are just some of the countless ways Python has been used:

 Nearly every industry uses Python in some capacity.

 The following statements will allow us to dip our toes into some Python syntax:

 While Statement: This commands the computer to do something 'while' something is true, such as a circumstance or stipulation

 If Statement: This tells the computer to carry out the task if a condition is met, a condition that you specify